 Among otherwise healthy dogs, lymphoma carries one of the highest chances of recovery compared to other cancers.
 Up to 50% of dogs with lymphoma can achieve complete remission.

-What is lymphoma (lymph node cancer in dogs)
+What is lymphoma in dogs?

 source: vet.purdue.edu